welvet/SillyTavern-MessageSummarize/README.md

 State only events that will need to be remembered in the future.
 Include names when possible.
 Response must be in the past tense.
-Maintain the same point of view as the text (i.e. if the text uses "you", use "your" in the response).
-If an observer is unspecified, assume it is "you".
+Limit responses to {{words}} words or less.
 Your response must ONLY contain the summary.
-If there is nothing worth summarizing, do not respond.
 Text to Summarize:"

 Other Options: